BedrockSolutions/factomd-api-proxy/README.md

 * **`ssl.certificateKey`:** Private key in PEM format.
 If this plus `ssl.certificate` are present, SSL will be enabled.

+* **`ssl.trustedCertificate`:**  Certificate chain of intermediate and root certificates, in PEM format.
+Used to verify OCSP Stapling.

 ### Secondary options

 * **`nginx.clientBodyBufferSize`:** Specifies the size and the max size of the client